Michael-Hellon/README-Generator/New_README_Folder/README.md

 ## Installation

+To use this program, you will need MongoBD, or a similar NoSQL database; and Insomnia.
 All you need to do is clone the repository from GitHub onto your computer.
 Once you open the root of the new folder, you can run `npm install` in the terminal.
 You are now set to run the actual program.

 ## Usage

-After you have installed the npm, in the terminal type in `node index.js` and press enter.
-Then you will be asked a series of questions that will be used to build the README.md file.
-Once all questions are entered and the license is selected the program will create a README.md file.
+After you have installed the npm, in the terminal type in `npm run start`.
+Then you can open both MongoDB and Insomnia and start utilizing the route.
+First, thing you will probably have to do is create some users, and thoughts using the POST routes.
+Then you can have fun creating the friends for the users, and reactions to the thoughts.

 ## Contribute